NormalReedus/cds-language-portfolio/README.md

 # Visual Analytics Portfolio Spring 2021
 ### Magnus Bendix Borregaard

-This repository contains assignment 2, 3, and 4 of my 2021 spring semester Visual Analytics portfolio, but not the self-chosen assignment (the self-chosen assignment can be found [here](https://github.com/NormalReedus/cds-language-project "GitHub")).
+This repository contains assignment 2, 3, 4, and 5 of my 2021 spring semester Language Analytics portfolio, but not the self-chosen assignment (the self-chosen assignment can be found [here](https://github.com/NormalReedus/cds-language-project "GitHub")).

 Every assignment will have its own directory as such:
 ```bash